kessler/s3shield/README.md

 ```
 var s3shield = require('s3shield');

-var clientProviderClass = s3shield.S3ClientProviderSelector.get('knox'); // can also use 'faulty' to get a client that simulates errors and works against local file system but with same api
+var clientProvider = s3shield.S3ClientProviderFactory.get('knox', /* optional s3 config to override rc*/); // can also use 'faulty' to get a client that simulates errors and works against local file system but with same api

-var clientProvider = new clientProviderClass();

 var client = clientProvider.get('mybucket');